 Long Lines for Buses – Even when we went in early March – not high season – we found it to be quite busy and the lines for transportation and a table in the food court were much longer than we had anticipated!
 We waited for 45 minutes and 2 buses passed before we were able to take one back from Magic Kingdom to Pop Century.
 And this was 8PM at night, not even closing time at MK.

 Reasons to Stay at Disney’s Pop Century Resort

-Located Next to Art of Animation – Pop Century is located right next to Walt Disney World’s newest resort Art of Animation.
+Located Next to Art of Animation – Pop Century is located right next to Walt Disney World’s Art of Animation.
 Being able to walk across to AoA was wonderful as we had another food court option for meal time.

 For the Budget Conscious – Pop Century is good choice for families on a budget and those looking for a room with basic amenities.

 Multiple Pools & Activities for Kids – The on-site activities and multiple pools are great for keeping kids entertained should you plan a non park day during your Disney World vacation.

 More About Disney’s Pop Century Resort